Dana Barros: In media

 Barros also appeared on the album titled B-Ball's Best Kept Secret, a 1994 album featuring tracks of an array of early 1990s NBA players.
 He is featured on a song called "Check It".
 He is also featured with fellow NBA All-Star Cedric Ceballos and rappers Grand Puba, Sadat X, AG and Diamond D on a song "Ya Don't Stop".

 Personal life

-Barros has one son, Jordan Barros.
+Barros has two sons, Jordan and Jayson Barros, both of whom were student-athletes at Boston College (basketball and tennis, respectively).